Skip to main content

 T&L 400.
 Methods and Materials.
 3 Credits.

 Various teaching methods and strategies and the materials used in teaching in a subject area.
 (Some Methods and Materials courses carry an academic department prefix and number.
 The number of methods courses required by a department may vary.
 Consult with an adviser.)
 Some offered F only; some F,S. See adviser.
-Prerequisites: T&L 250 and T&L 345, and admission to the Teacher Education program.
-Corequisites: T&L 486.
+Prerequisite: T&L 250 and T&L 345, and admission to the Teacher Education program.
+Corequisite: T&L 486.
 Repeatable to 18.00 credits.
 F,S.

 T&L 345.
 Curriculum, Instruction, and Assessment.
 3 Credits.

 A general curriculum development and instruction course designed for the undergraduate pre-service middle school and/or secondary teacher across all disciplines.
 It introduces and provides practice in planning, multiple instructional strategies, and methods of formal and informal assessment.
 It considers the impact of historical foundations, teaching philosophy, discipline standards, knowledge of diverse learners and special needs, and technology on curriculum development.
-Prerequisites: T&L 250.
+Prerequisite: T&L 250.
 F,S.

 T&L 350.
 Development and Education of the Adolescent.
 3 Credits.

 A comprehensive examination of the characteristics and behavior of the adolescent student with implications for curriculum and instruction in the junior/middle and high schools.
 Topics covered will be transition from childhood to adolescence, including cognitive development, self-concept, physiological changes, social needs and values, and values and attitudes of adolescents.
 This course will provide an understanding of the wide range of differences in developmental patterns of children and the influences of economic, sociological and psychological factors in development.
 An additional 10 hour field experience is required for the course.
-Prerequisites: Admission to Teacher Education Program and T&L 250.
+Prerequisite: Admission to Teacher Education Program and T&L 250.
 F.

 T&L 433.
 Multicultural Education.
 3 Credits.